-Acmonia Ancient City Acmonia ancient city is located in Banaz town of Usak province and built on a high hill on the Lydian King's Road.
-A considerable amount of mosaic was found in the city, and there are Roman and Byzantine ceramic pieces, a gymnasium area, building foundations, two temple podiums, theater pits and architectural stone-marble fragments.
-Anciently, Acmonia was the seat of a bishop.
-This is alluded to by records from the 10th to 13th centuries as recorded in Byzantine-era documents, including a list of its bishops and their names known for this time period: Gennadius (who transferred in 381 to Antiochia); Optimus; Theotimus; Paulus; Eustathius; and some others.
-At Chalcedon, Gennadius took part in the Council in 451.
-At Constantinople, he signed against simony and at Nicaea II he helped decide date of Easter each year (planetary computations).
-Investigations in Acmonia show that the city has never had any scientific research or excavations.
-A rescue excavation was carried out by the Uşak Archeology Museum to protect mosaics on a gymnasium floor that were discovered as a result of illegal excavations in 2000.
-However, The excavation of the ancient city site was interrupted by an incident where mosaics were abducted and destroyed.
-As understood from inscriptions uncovered, Acmonia appears to have been an important Jewish settlement during the 3rd century BC and 3rd Century AD.
-The Jews may have even governed the town as Emperor Severus and Coracalla allowed the Jews to control state offices in Acmonia.
-The city is surrounded by fortification walls, and there is a Roman theater in the northeastern part facing the village.
-In addition, it was understood from inscriptions on floor mosaics of the gymnasium that sports games such as wrestling, volleyball and boxing were held in Acmonia during the 1st century AD.
+Acmonia Ancient City Acmonia, an ancient city situated on a high hill on the Lydian King's Road, is located in Banaz town of Usak province.
+The city boasts a significant amount of mosaic remains, as well as Roman and Byzantine ceramic pieces, building foundations, two temple podiums, theater pits, and architectural stone-marble fragments.
+In ancient times, Acmonia was the bishopric seat as attested by Byzantine-era documents from the 10th to 13th centuries.
+The city had several bishops during this time, including Gennadius (who later transferred to Antiochia), Optimus, Theotimus, Paulus, Eustathius, and others.
+Gennadius even participated in the Council of Chalcedon in 451 and signed against simony in Constantinople.
+He also helped determine the date of Easter each year through planetary computations at Nicaea II.
+Despite its historical significance, Acmonia has never undergone any scientific research or excavations.
+However, a rescue excavation was conducted by the Uşak Archeology Museum to protect the gymnasium floor mosaics, which were discovered as a result of illegal excavations in 2000.
+Unfortunately, the excavation of the ancient city site was halted due to an incident where mosaics were stolen and destroyed.
+The city appears to have been an important Jewish settlement during the 3rd century BC and 3rd century AD, as evidenced by inscriptions uncovered.
+The Jews may have even governed the town, as Emperor Severus and Coracalla allowed them to hold state offices in Acmonia.
+Acmonia is enclosed by fortification walls, and a Roman theater can be found in the northeastern part facing the village.
+Inscriptions on the gymnasium floor mosaics suggest that sporting events such as wrestling, volleyball, and boxing were held in the city during the 1st century AD.